Negligent nightclub bar security can be the cause of the Death of a Nightclub.

 As you can imagine, a nightclub that markets itself to young adults in an effort to become the next hotspot is destined to have a few conduct problems.
 Clubs ordained as the new hot club begin to lose control when financial greed replaces reason.

-Many clubs will promote drink specials such as two-for-one pitchers of beer or oversize margaritas that encourages sales and overindulgence.
+Many clubs will promote drink specials such as two-for-one pitchers of beer or oversized margaritas that encourage sales and overindulgence.
 Some clubs will advertise ladies night drink specials to attract more female patrons and pack the house.

 Club managers can dial down the intensity of a club at any time by modifying the club music format, amount of door charge, limiting the number of patrons admitted, adopting stricter dress codes, and altering, or toning-down the advertising.